Costaki33/cgs-class-repo/homework03/README.md

 This information is outputted on the command-line

-## Running and interpreting the script
+## Running and Interpreting the script

 To run this script, you must first run the `curl` command noted above to download the data set which this script currently uses.